What is Orthognathic Surgery?

 The framework of your face

 just as bones give shape to your whole body bones also form the framework of your face.
 The size and position of facial bones and the teeth in them determine how well you bite and how you look.
-If any of these bones are shaped incorrectly problems in your jaws, teeth, or appearance can result.
+If any of these bones are shaped incorrectly this can change your appearence.

 If your teeth come together evenly when you chew you have a normal bite.
 If the relationship between your nose lips and chin is a pleasing one you have a proportional appearance or profile.